dimipapadeas/OpenWIS-Pilots/openwis-pilots-tutorial-2/README.md

-The answer to [Monolithic architectures drowback ](path), is not to rip and replace systems or applications, nor to completely renovate them, but rather to find a way to leverage existing software investments so that overall organizational goals are effectively supported.
-That soloution is to eliminate dependencies and enable quick testing and deployment of code changes, greater modularity, loose coupling and all hold promise in simplifying the integration task.
+The answer to [Monolithic architectures drawback ](path), is not to rip and replace systems or applications, nor to completely renovate them, but rather to find a way to leverage existing software investments so that overall organizational goals are effectively supported.
+That solution is to eliminate dependencies and enable quick testing and deployment of code changes, greater modularity, loose coupling and all hold promise in simplifying the integration task.
 In other words modular Architecture.
 Modular orientation helps to accomplish these goals by making systems more responsive to business needs, simpler to develop and easier to maintain and manage.
 Implementing a solution architecture based upon modularity helps organizations plan ahead for change, rather than responding reactively.

 ## OSGi